MausGames/core-engine/tools/template/executable/data/shaders/engine/readme.txt

     vec4  coreTextureBase2D       (in int v1Unit, in vec2 v2TexCoord)    // only use base-level (if possible)
     vec4  coreTextureBaseProj     (in int v1Unit, in vec4 v4ProjCoord)
     float coreTextureBaseShadow   (in int v1Unit, in vec4 v4ProjCoord)
+    vec4  coreTextureSharp2D      (in int v1Unit, in vec2 v2TexCoord, in float v1LodShift)

 Input